2022 Saudi Arabia mass execution: Event

 On 12 March 2022, the Kingdom of Saudi Arabia carried out the execution of 81 men on charges of loyalty to foreign terrorist organizations and holding deviant beliefs, as Saudi Press Agency (SPA) reported on the same day.
 The interior ministry claimed in a statement, the crimes perpetrated by these men include committing loyalty to foreign terrorist organizations, such as the Islamic State, Al-Qaeda and the Houthi movement and murdering innocent people.
 37 of those executed were Saudi nationals who were convicted of one count of trying to assassinate government employees, smuggling weapons into the country, and targeting police stations, vital economic locations, and convoys.
 The SPA did not report on how they were executed.
 According to the SPA report, the charged were supplied with the right to a lawyer and their full rights under Saudi law during the judicial process.

 These mass executions were carried out as the crown prince of Saudi Arabia, Mohammed bin Salman Al Saud, claimed that the country was reforming the judiciary and restricting the use of the death penalty in Saudi Arabia.
-According to The New York Times, the war in Yemen, the killing of Assassination of Jamal Khashoggi, the Washington Post columnist, in a Saudi consulate in 2018, the execution of minors, and a crackdown on dissent have thwarted Saudi Arabia's efforts to create a clean image in recent years.
+According to The New York Times, the war in Yemen, the Assassination of Jamal Khashoggi, the Washington Post columnist, in a Saudi consulate in 2018, the execution of minors, and a crackdown on dissent have thwarted Saudi Arabia's efforts to create a clean image in recent years.